NTIG-Uppsala/trayls/README.md

 - Make sure that the product is presentable when presentation is due.
 - Commit messages and description needs to be clear.
 - For code to be in main branch, it needs to be approved by at least 2 other people.
-- Move over the corresponding 'Trello note' to 'Done'.
+- Move over the corresponding post-it note to 'Done' whenever the DoD requirements above have been met.
-- DoD requirements need to be met.
+- Make absolutely sure that the DoD requirements have been met.

 ## Other